About Me

 Hotel: Lijiang Manbai Haoting Hotel

 Today we had Mr David, another local guide to bring our group to the attractions in Lijiang.
 Some natural or cultural sites around Lijiang like Jade Dragon Snow Mountain, Impression Lijiang Show, or sometimes minority village tours require visitors to go with licensed local guides, partly for conservation, safety, and to support local employment.
 This morning we started our journey early in the morning.
-At 5.40 am. we were already on our way to the Jade Dragon Snow Mountain, about 40 km from our hotel.
-We had our packed breakfast in the bus.
-On the way, we stopped to purchase oxygen tanks, a must for everyone.

-Jade Dragon Snow Mountain or Yùlóng Xuěshān is one of the most famous landmarks near Lijiang, The main peak Shanzidou is 5,596 m (18,360 ft).
+Jade Dragon Snow Mountain or Yulong Xueshan is one of the most famous landmarks near Lijiang, The main peak Shan-Tzu-tou is 5,596 meters.
 It is the southernmost glacier in the Northern Hemisphere.
-It is called “Jade Dragon” because the 13 snow-capped peaks resemble a dragon lying in the clouds.
+It is called 'Jade Dragon' because the 13 snow-capped peaks resemble a dragon lying in the clouds.

 (On top of the world)

+After some photo shots, we descended to the Visitors Centre and boarded a shuttle bus to the Blue Moon Valley about 12 km away.
 The Blue Moon Valley is nestled at the foot of Jade Dragon Snow Mountain.
 It has an enchanting landscape defined by shimmering lakes, snow-capped peaks, and serene alpine paths.
 The valley is known for its vivid, turquoise-blue rivers and lakes formed from glacier and snowmelt especially brilliant on clear, sunny days.
 From a distance, the crescent shape of the valley resembles a blue moon cradled by the Jade Dragon Mountain.
 There are four stunning lakes divided by small waterfalls and rocky formations.
 Lunch packs were provided and we had ours by the lake.

 No comments: